 1. Conduct a power analysis and recruit a sufficient number of participants and obtain informed consent from the participants.

-2. Meet the participant in a common room outside of the running room to explain the (alleged) purpose of the experiment.
+2. Meet the participant in a common room outside of the testing room to explain the (alleged) purpose of the experiment.
 Describe to the participant that they’ve been "asked to come here today to participate in an experiment on memory processes . . . " and that they will be given a drug in order to investigate its effects on short-term memory.
 Assure the participant that the drug is perfectly safe.
 Explain that the participant will complete two memory tasks—one prior to taking the drug, and one after its “total absorption.”

-3. Take the participant into the running room and explain that they will now perform the first memory task on the computer.
+3. Take the participant into the testing room and explain that they will now perform the first memory task on the computer.
 Start the task and leave the room.
 In this task, the participant should see twelve nonsense words on the computer screen, each displayed for a few seconds.
 After all twelve words have been displayed, the participant should be prompted to recall as many words as they can.
 Following this, the participant should be prompted to call the experimenter back into the running room.

-4. Upon reentering the room, the experimenter should instantiate the “drug side effect manipulation,” giving the participant a pill capsule and a glass of water.
+4. Upon re-entering the room, instantiate the “drug side effect manipulation,” giving the participant a pill capsule and a glass of water.
 (The capsule is, in reality, a placebo—containing powdered milk.)
 To manipulate the potential side effect of the pill, the experimenter, blind to condition, should give the participant one of three drug consent forms to sign.
 (Order of the condition-to-participant assignment should be randomized ahead of time.)

 4.1.
 In the arousal condition, the drug consent form should state: “This M.C.
 S771 capsule contains chemical elements that are more soluble than other parts of the compound.
-In this form of the drug these elements may produce a reaction of tenseness prior to the total absorption of the drug, S minutes after ingestion.
+In this form of the drug these elements may produce a reaction of tenseness prior to the total absorption of the drug, 5 minutes after ingestion.
 This side effect will disappear within 30 minutes.”

 4.2.
 In the relaxation condition, the drug consent form should be identical, except that "tenseness" should be replaced with "relaxation."